 Behavioral & Physical Signs of Cat Anxiety

 Anxiety can manifest itself in different ways, and the signs are not always obvious.
-Also, certain can indicate an underlying health condition, such as feline lower urinary tract disease.
+Also, it can indicate an underlying health condition, such as feline lower urinary tract disease.

 Here are common signs of anxiety in cats.